First Timer's Guide

 Can I take food and beverages into the theatre?

 Yes.
-In our Goldstein and Court Cabaret theatres as well as in Bowne’s Lab, you can order from our full food and drink menus and enjoy a meal right at your table in the theatre.
-For those attending performances in our Keating and Gompertz Mainstage theatres, you can purchase refreshments at our concessions stand in the lobby.
+In our Goldstein and Court Cabaret theatres as well as in Bowne’s Lab during FST Improv performances, you can order from our full food and drink menus and enjoy a meal right at your table in the theatre.
+For those attending performances in our Keating and Gompertz Mainstage theatres as well as Stage III productions in Bowne's Lab, you can purchase refreshments at our concessions stand in the lobby.
 All food and beverages purchased at concessions is permitted inside the theatre.

 May I take photos or videos of the performance?